juji-io/datalevin/README.md

 > I love Datalog, why hasn't everyone used this already?

 Datalevin is a simple durable [Datalog](https://en.wikipedia.org/wiki/Datalog) database.
-Here's what a Datalog query looks like:
+Here's what a Datalog query in Datalevin looks like:

 ```Clojure
 (d/q '[:find  ?name ?total